dsomleff/react-camp/react-notes/README.md

 - Redux state never changed.
 It's read only and after each action we create a new state.
 - Redux workflow contains `actions`, `reducers`, `store`, `dispatcher`.
 - Redux use flux pattern: action -> dispatcher -> store -> view.
 One way flow.
 Check the Flux Pattern.
-- Component trigger `actions` -> actions update the state (create a new one based on existed state) -> this pieces of state are called `reducers` -> reducer pass state as a `props` to Component.
+- Component dispatch `actions` -> actions type forwarded to `Reducer` -> `Reducer` function that mutates (change) Store Data in Global Data (State) Store -> Global Store sent new data to Component by subscription.
-- `Reducers` are represent state.
-We have main reducer (Redux "Store" where global state lives) and we able to create as many reducers as we need, each of them will contain specific piece of state, that need specific Component.
+- `Reducers` are manipulate state.
+We able to create as many reducers as we need, each of them will contain specific piece of state, that need specific Component.
+When Redux contained code will be run for a 1st time - default value (state) from Reducer will be return.
+No side effects inside `Reducers`, it's a "pure" function.
 - Every Reducer it's a function, returns new object with a new state and accept 2 arguments: `state` and `action`. `state` it's a previous (current) state, before action is going to update it.
 Reducer contains switch statement, that reacts on `action` type.
 Depends on the type of action, it returns appropriate state to Component.
 - `Provider` is Component from 'react-redux' library.
 It's a main parent of all our components.
 That's how all `Provider` children get access to Redux Store.
 - `combineReducers` is a redux function, that we use to store all our reducers and one place.